ekabiri/Black-Jack-Python-Code/README.md

 ****************************************************************************
-Welcome to the text-based Black Jack Game:
+Welcome to the text-based BlackJack Game:

 This is an OOP based BlackJack code written by ehsan Kabiri Rahani.
 The writer has tried to encapsulate the code to make it easier to follow.